SparkliTwizzl/plurality-utilities/documentation/docs/user-guide/getting-started/command-usage.md

 ---
 ## Adding Petrichor to Windows PATH environment variable

+In order to run Petrichor more easily, you can add its install path to the Windows PATH environment variable.

-In order to run Petrichor without needing to navigate to its install folder or put its full install path into the terminal, you can add its install path to the Windows PATH environment variable.
+If you do this, you can run Petrichor without needing to navigate to its install folder or put its full install path into the terminal.

 1. Navigate to your Petrichor install folder.
 2. Copy the folder path.